ibm-cloud-docs/power-iaas/use-case-dev.md

 ## Examples
 {: #use-case-dev-examples}

-- An initial step in the *Hybrid Cloud Journey*
+- An initial step in the *Hybrid platform Journey*
 - Testing complicated or large architecture changes without the need to procure the capital (for example, evaluating a scale-up E980 system deployment if the client's needs grow beyond scale-out image limits)
 - Looking for a temporary and isolated infrastructure for application testing
 - Wants to test hardware before a refresh